 Trim the Excess:

-Using a sharp utlitiy knife (not the rotary cutter this time) and a straight edge, trim the top and bottom, and the excess in the corner.
+Using a sharp utility knife (not the rotary cutter this time) and a straight edge, trim the top and bottom, and the excess in the corner.
 We found that doing it immediately was too difficult – it was wet and wanted to tear.
-But wait too long and it glued to the ceiling.
+But if we waited too long, it glued to the ceiling.
 So we’d hang a sheet go apply the paste to the next one, and then before we would hang the next sheet we’d cut the excess.
 You might need to experiment as the temperature/humidity can impact this process a little – just go SLOW at first so you don’t tear the wallpaper.
 If you do (whoops), use the wallpaper smoothing tool to smooth it down and rejoin the torn area with the rest of the pattern.
 Don’t stress because it will either be at the ceiling or floor and not visible at all – the wallpaper paste will hold the design together and you won’t even notice the flaw.

 Repeat and Keep Hanging: